regan-sarwas/npmap.js/API.md

 ## Using Popups

-Popups are the "balloons" that display when you click on an overlay on the map.
+Popups display when you click on an overlay.
 Each popup has four different configuration options:

 1. Title
 2. Description